Your Company Runs on Data – Is It Safe?

 Reorganizations, mergers and acquisitions along with introducing new technology, tools and applications, not to mention a constantly changing regulatory environment, means that your SAP security architecture and team must also be adaptable.
 Even a very helpful tool, such as SAP Fiori, requires a systematic review of roles and permissions.
 Trusted processes, automation tools, continuous improvement, adequate staffing and ongoing training thus become the critical success factors of a secure, sustainable and adaptable SAP security architecture.

 Making the right investment in people, processes and tools to secure your data can be complex.
-Symmetry has great people and powerful tools to help you maximize your security and compliance efforts with their Managed Security Services and their award-winning governance risk and compliance (GRC) software, ControlPanelGRC.
+Ensure they have great people and powerful tools to help you maximize your security and compliance efforts with their Managed Security Services and award-winning governance risk and compliance (GRC) software, such as ControlPanelGRC.

-Symmetry experts work with your team to conduct access reviews, EAM, compliance reporting, role maintenance and issue revolutions and support for audits.
+Find experts that work with your team to conduct access reviews, EAM, compliance reporting, role maintenance and issue revolutions and support for audits.
 ControlPanelGRC automates time consuming compliance and audit tasks, such as risk analysis for SoD, compliant user and role change management, automated EAM and continuous compliance reporting.